-Io Palmer was born in Hydra- a motor-less Greek island off the coast of the Peleponesse.
+Io Palmer was born on Hydra- a motor-less Greek island off the coast of the Peleponesse.
 She grew up amongst the donkeys , the fishes, the clear blue Mediterranean sea and the jazz music her parents listened to.

-Through depictions of cleaning products, laborers' garments and various other industrial and domestic forms, Io Palmer's artworks explore the complex issues of class, race and capitalist gestures.
+Through depictions of cleaning products, laborers' garments and various other industrial and domestic forms, Io Palmer's artworks explore the complex issues of class, capitalism and societal excess.
 Trained originally as a ceramicist, Palmer uses a variety of processes and materials including fabric, steel, sound and wood.

-Palmer has been featured in several national and international exhibitions including Dakart-International Arts Biennial, Dakar, Senegal; Working History, Reed College, Portland, OR; Hair Follies, Concordia University, Montreal, Quebec; Inside Out, Baltimore Clayworks, Baltimore, MD and a solo exhibition at Deluge Contemporary, Victoria, BC; The Art Gym at Marylhurst University, Oregon and forthcoming York College, CUNY, Jamaica, NY.
+Palmer has been featured in several national and international exhibitions including Dakart-International Arts Biennial, Dakar, Senegal; Working History, Reed College, Portland, OR; Hair Follies, Concordia University, Montreal, Quebec; Inside Out, Baltimore Clayworks, Baltimore, MD and solo exhibitions at Deluge Contemporary, Victoria, BC; The Art Gym at Marylhurst University, Oregon and forthcoming York College, CUNY, Jamaica, NY.
 She has participated in several artist residencies including the Sanskriti Foundation, New Delhi, India; the Santa Fe Art Institute, Santa Fe, NM; Art Channel, Beijing, China and the Ucross Foundation, Clermont Wyoming.
 Io recently received an Idaho Commission on the Arts Grant (2014).

 Feel free to email at email@example.com or leave comment below.